wildstang/wildrank-android/README.md

 1. Set up your development environment if you haven't used Android Studio before ([see below](#setup))
 2. Fork this repository, import the project to your IDE, and create a branch for your changes
 3. Make, commit, and push your changes to your branch
-4. Submit a pull request here and we'll review it and get it added in!
+4. Submit a pull request here and we'll review it and and accept it if everything looks good!

 For more detailed instructions, checkout [GitHub's Guide to Contributing](https://guides.github.com/activities/contributing-to-open-source/)